 Head north to Emilia-Romagna, the birthplace of classic Italian specialties such as tortellini and parmesan cheese.
 Visit a family-run farm or agriturismo in the countryside near Parma where we’ll learn how to make fresh pasta—then enjoy it for lunch.
-Continue north to the Veneto region, home to one of Europe’s most significant archaeological sites: Grotta di Fumane.
-First excavated in 1964, this cave has yielded a treasure trove of prehistoric artifacts.
-Learn about National Geographic-sponsored excavations here which have provided fascinating clues about the lives of Neanderthals.
 Arrive in Venice this evening and enjoy a private after-hours visit to Basilica di San Marco.
 Venture into the shadowy crypt, view luminous mosaics up close and discover the cathedral’s many treasures without the crowds.

 Venice Palazzo Giovanelli (B,L)

 Meet our Italian friends for a fun and educational treasure hunt through the city.
 Team up and follow clues that will lead you down winding streets, over beautiful bridges and into the city’s hidden corners.
 This afternoon, visit an artisan studio to get a hands-on introduction to the centuries-old art of Venetian mask making.
 Watch how the mold for a mask is constructed and wrapped with papier-mâché, then use the tools of the trade to create your very own masterpiece.
-Next, we’ll make our way to a squero or gondola boatyard, where these iconic Venetian vessels are built and repaired.
-Observe craftsmen at work and learn about the city’s rich legacy of gondola making, as covered in a 2005 National Geographic Traveler magazine article.
+Next, we'll enjoy a gondola ride on one of Venice's iconic waterways.
 Celebrate our adventure at a farewell dinner this evening.

 After breakfast, depart by water taxi for the airport and connect with your flight home.